 How to Sous Vide Pork Butt Roast

 A pork butt roast is one of the tougher cuts of the pig.
-For a chop-like consistency I generally prefer 140°F (60°C) for 1 to 2 days.
-For traditional style, my favorite combination is probably 156°F (68.9°C) for around 18 to 24 hours.
+For a chop-like consistency My favorite is 150°F (66°C) for 1 to 2 days, or 165°F (74°C) for 18 to 36 hours for pulled pork.
 It is also called a Boston butt, and it is very similar to a pork shoulder or picnic roast.

 A pork butt roast needs long cooking times to break it down to a tasty texture.
 It is also called a Boston butt, and it is very similar to a pork shoulder or picnic roast.